thomsoncf/ai-chat-cloudflare-assistant-ui-neon/README.md

 ## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
+This template comes with [Shadcn UI](https://ui.shadcn.com/) and [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

 ---